funi504/blogApp/README.md

-# blogApp
+# writersCorner
-this is an unfinished blog
+this app is built for writers to utillize their skills from poets to sports writers